Anton-Vas/ex_dir_replication/README.md

 The idea behind this repo is to practice C++17 built-in file management capabilities.
 The following chapters contain all the necessary information to get acquainted with the code.

 > :warning: **Some paths may be relevant to my personal Laptop.
-This mistake is obvious and will be solved when I got time :)** or if you want to run it yourself, please automate those paths and commit changes
+This mistake is obvious and will be solved when I got time  :expressionless:** or if you want to run it yourself, please automate those paths and commit changes

 ## Task